Aerosol Delivery Devices

 Image from the Respiratory Care Department.
 OSF St. Francis Medical Center, Peoria, IL

-A Devilbiss ultrasonic nebulizer is connected to a Bennett PR-2 in this 1970s photo.
+A DeVilbiss ultrasonic nebulizer (USN) is connected to a Bennett PR-2 in this 1970s photo.

 Image from Marby McKinney